adeeweller/adeeweller.github.io/_pages/Research.md

 <details>
   <summary>Abstract</summary>
-    Why do states support some pro-government militias (PGMs) while actively sup- pressing others, particularly when the militias engage in similar behavior?
-This article examines the internal decision-making process of the British government during the conflict in Northern Ireland, analyzing 8,430 recently declassified documents from the Prime Ministers’ security-based Correspondence Files (1969-1974).
-These documents detail the British government’s internal attitudes and behaviors toward more than 20 Loyalist PGM groups.
-We show that the British government identified the benefits that certain PGMs could offer in terms of policing, auxiliary military support, and buttressing public opinion.
-The state was also deeply concerned about the long-term consequences of collusion, resulting in limited, short-term collaboration with certain beneficial PGMs.
-We provide the first internal account of how governments think about and work with PGMs, providing critical insights into how conflicts unfold in real-time, and contributing to a broader understanding of state-militia dynamics globally.
+    Why do states deeply collude with some pro-government militias (PGMs), while merely tolerating or repressing others?
+We develop a theory of selective state-militia collaboration, arguing that states weigh PGMs' coercive utility against risks of future disloyalty.
+Drawing on 8,430 declassified documents from the British Prime Minister’s security correspondence files (1969–1973), we examine how the British government navigated these trade-offs during the Northern Ireland conflict.
+We show that states are more likely to form deep alliances with PGMs seen as both militarily useful and reliably loyal.
+When loyalty is uncertain, even highly capable PGMs receive only tactical or limited support.
+Acute survival threats, conversely, can override long-term concerns and prompt collaboration with politically misaligned groups.
+By offering the first internal account of how a state assessed and managed PGMs during an ongoing conflict, this study contributes to research on civil conflict, state repression, and the strategic use of informal violence.
 </details>

  * _Keywords:_ Loyalist paramilitaries; UDA; UVF; collusion; pro-government militias; qualitative research; Northern Ireland